Continuing Education For Accounting Professionals

 General program information:

-The program level is intermediate, no advanced preparation is required, and the delivery method is Group-Live.
+The program level is intermediate, no advanced preparation required, and the delivery method is Group-Live.
 Program prerequisites are generally a basic understanding of current issues confronting Indian country.

 Learning Objectives